datastaxdevs/workshop-spring-stargate/README.md

 ## 12. Walkthrough SDK

-Well you had an overview about the Apis exposed by Stargate.
+Well you had an overview about the APIs exposed by Stargate.
 There is also a [GraphQL API if you want to know more](https://docs.datastax.com/en/astra/docs/using-the-astra-graphql-api.html).

 A SDK or _Software Developement Kit_ is used here to ease the usage of each API.
-It is also the one creating a bean `CqlSession` that will be use with Spring Data Cassandra as is.
+It is also the one creating a bean `CqlSession` that will be used with Spring Data Cassandra as is.

 The Astra SDK has been installed with a single starter dependency.
-You can have more informations [here](https://github.com/datastax/astra-sdk-java/wiki)
+More information is [here](https://github.com/datastax/astra-sdk-java/wiki)

 ```xml
 <dependency>